GeorgeSchiro/ReplaceText/README.md

 -SaveSansCmdLine=True

-    Set this switch False to leave the profile file untouched after a command-line has been passed to the EXE and merged with the profile.
+    Set this switch False to allow merged command-lines to be written to the profile file (ie. "ReplaceText.exe.txt").
 When True, everything but command-line keys will be saved.
-When False, not even status information will be written to the profile file (ie.
-    "ReplaceText.exe.txt").

 -SearchOnly=True